Sexting and young people.

 A common question among clinicians, teachers and parents is why do young people engage in sexting when the consequences for doing so seem so negative?

-Some answers commonly given by our young clients are that they do not view semi naked and naked images as wrong or shameful, typically viewing these images as more of an expression of fun and flirtation.
+Some answers commonly given by our young clients are that they do not view semi-naked and naked images as wrong or shameful, typically viewing these images as more of an expression of fun and flirtation.
 Developmentally, expressing oneself sexually in the teenage years is considered to be common and normal.
 With recent statistics showing us that around 78% of Australian students between Years 10 to 12 engage in some form of sexual activity, sexting appears to be one way our young people are expressing their sexuality.

 Additionally, young people are seeing images of their role models engaging in sexting themselves (eg. sports celebrities), such that there is a culture of acceptance and a visible lack of understanding around the real consequences so often involved in sexting experiences.

-This raises an interesting question as to what safe and secure ways can young people be expressing their sexuality without attaching shame, negativity and embarrassment to the experience?
+Does this raise an interesting question as to what safe and secure ways can young people be expressing their sexuality without attaching shame, negativity and embarrassment to the experience?

 Some positive ways parents can address sexting are: